 This program will be held in person at our Center in Cambridge.

-Space is limited and registration will close at 12:00 pm on Friday, September 22.
-Walk-in registrations will not be available.
 Please bring a vegetarian lunch or plan to go out during the lunch break.
 Masks will be optional.

 Both provocative and compelling, Buddhist teachings on aging, sickness, and death convey a truth about our lives so significant that exploring them can enrich our meditation practice and our whole life in profound ways.
 While there may be a tendency to dismiss or turn away from these existential “truths”, there is an opportunity to use our practice to contemplate them in a manner consistent with the Dharma’s goal of insight and freedom.

 - How does turning towards these truths facilitate greater meaning and purpose in our lives?

 - How might these teachings foster non-attachment and joy?